bilayer-containers/bilayers/docs/custom_algorithm/understanding_config.md

 ## Defining docker_image
 Each interface’s Docker image is built on top of the base Docker image specific to the algorithm.
 Therefore, it's highly recommended to choose an algorithm with a pre-built Docker image available on DockerHub.

+For guidance on selecting a compatible base image, refer [Choosing the Right Base Docker Image](right_base_docker_image)

 To specify the image, select one from DockerHub.
 Here's how it works with an example:
 For instance, `cellprofiler/runcellpose_no_pretrained:0.1` can be broken down into three parts: